Can the World's Oldest Tree Survive 'progress'? | LatestLY

 "They are like encyclopedias," said Rocio Urrutia, a Chilean scientist who has studied these trees for decades.
 Her research has helped reconstruct temperature records going back 5,680 years.

-The scientists use a tool called increment borer to extract a piece of wood that they then can use to determine the age of the tree.
-However, many old trees have long lost the core of the trunk, so the scientists have to rely on both the rings they can see as well as extrapolating the lost rings to come up with a range for the tree's age.
+To determine a tree's age, scientists frequently use a tool called an increment borer to extract a part of the trunk and count the number of rings that have formed over the years.
+However, many old trees have long lost the core of their trunk, so scientists have to rely on both the rings they can see, as well as statistical models that project the total number of rings, to come up with a range for the tree's age.

 The scientists also measure how much carbon the forest absorbs and emits.
-The more the tree grows, the thicker the space will be between each line.
-And more growth means more carbon captures.
+The more the tree grows, the thicker the space will be between each tree ring.
+And more growth means more carbon capture.
 These measurements are essential in understanding how forests respond to global warming.

 "Forests absorb about one-third of our carbon emissions," Barichivich explained.

-But will that also be the case as the planet continues to get hotter?
+But will that also be the case as the planet continues to grow hotter?

-That's why their work matters: knowing how trees grow under different weather patterns tells us how much carbon they absorb — essential for predicting whether forests can continue to slow global warming in a hotter future.
+Understanding how trees grow under different weather patterns tells us how much carbon they absorb — which is essential for predicting whether forests can continue to slow global warming in a hotter future.

 A new road is threatening the rainforest

-But the centuries-old trees have come under threat: The Chilean government proposed reopening an old logging road to build a new highway — cutting through a protected national park.
+But the centuries-old trees have come under threat, as the Chilean government has proposed reopening an old logging road to build a new highway — cutting through a protected national park.

 Officials argued the road would connect cities and boost tourism in the region.
 However, some say this is just smoke and mirrors.